 — The Review and Herald, April 28, 1885

-Our Father in heaven, we meet together with thankful hearts for Your goodness to us.
-We pray for Your grace and ask for Your Hoy Spirit to fill our hearts.
-Help us to edify one another that we may gather strength, and light, and courage from this time together.
+Father God, we come with thankful hearts for Your goodness to us.
+We ask that Your Holy Spirit will fill us.
+Help us to edify one another and gather strength, and light, and courage from our time together.
 Fulfill our desires for temporal blessings according to Your will.
 Pour out Your spiritual blessings on Your people that Your name be honored and glorified.